wdtio/wdt-recipes/recipes/circleci_github.md

 3. Copy the Stop-URL of this new timer.
 4. Create or edit a post-build script which kicks the Stop-URL.

-Now every time you push a code change, it'll also send a kick to WDT.io starting the new timers.
-And when the build (and tests) complete, the second kick is sent ending the timer.
+Now every time you push a code change, it will also send a kick to WDT.io starting the new timers.
+When the build (and tests) complete, the second kick is sent ending the timer.
 If, for whatever reason the second kick doesn't arrive, WDT.io will send you an alert.

 ### Example